Rooolien/Report/README.md

 which theoretical knowledge and academic skills.

 - A description of any other activities in which you participated and any results

+- Add line from my laptop Plus another one